How Hand Signals Came About in Football

 The Best Moves on the Field

 Below you’ll see some of the most common signals made by game officials.
-To see the full list from the NFL, click here.
+To see the full list, click here.

 What Exactly Do These Hand Signals Mean?

 It's one thing to know the call and another to understand the penalty being called.
 Here are a few explanations for the most common penalties that occur during a game: